dchester/generator-async/README.md

 In this example, the contents of `/etc/passwd` are read from disk and assigned to `passwd`.
 Program execution waits on the I/O and assignment, while the process event loop keeps on moving.
 That's in contrast to `fs.readFileSync` for example, where the entire process waits.

 Notice `fs` was loaded through `async.require`, which wraps async methods to be compatible.
 If you'd rather not wrap, you can load modules directly like normal, and just refer to `async.cb` wherever a standard callback would be expected.
+See the [Alternative Explicit Callback Interface](#alternative-explicit-callback-interface) section below for more.

 ## Running in Parallel